Dana Paige Seidel

 ggplot(mpg, aes(displ, hwy)) + geom_col() + my_theme

-ggplot(mpg, aes(displ, hwy, shape = drv)) +
+theme_dark() now with lighter fill and colour defaults.ggplot(mpg, aes(displ, hwy, shape = drv)) +

 geom_point() + theme_dark()